Taye Diggs: Career

-Diggs' net worth is estimated to be around $16 million.

-In 2025, Taye Diggs starred in the Lifetime short film I'll Be Home for Margarita Day with Maria Menounos which was presented by Chili's.
+In 2025, Taye Diggs worked in RoboGobo voicing Pupsiscle for season one where the role was recast to James Monroe Iglehart in season 2.
+He also starred in the Lifetime short film I'll Be Home for Margarita Day with Maria Menounos which was presented by Chili's.

 Personal life

 Diggs is the co-artistic director of a dance company, Dre.dance, with fellow Broadway veteran and School of the Arts alumnus Andrew Palermo.

 Diggs married his Rent co-star, actress Idina Menzel, on January 11, 2003.
 Their son, Walker Nathaniel Diggs, was born on September 2, 2009.
 In 2013, the couple separated after ten years of marriage.
 Their divorce was finalized on December 3, 2014.

 In 2014, Diggs began a relationship with real estate agent Amanza Smith.
 They split in 2019.

-From 2021 to 2023, Diggs was in a relationship with Love & Hip Hop: Hollywood star Apryl Jones, who is the mother of singer Omarion's children.
+From 2021 to 2023, Diggs was in a relationship with Love & Hip Hop: Hollywood star Apryl Jones.